FractalAIResearchLabs/Fathom-DeepResearch/README.md

   We present a novel two-stage RL-Zero framework that helps *steer cognitive behaviors*  developed by the policy model, such as exploration and verification during training.

 - ⚡ **RAPO: Reward Aware Policy Optimization.**
-  We introduce a zero-overhead modification of GRPO with *dataset pruning , advantage scaling , replay buffers , and a steerable step-level reward that stabilizes multi-turn RL and enables long-horizon tool use .
+  We introduce a zero-overhead modification of GRPO with *dataset pruning* , *advantage scaling* , *replay buffers* , and a *steerable step-level* reward that stabilizes multi-turn RL and enables long-horizon tool use.

 ## ✨ Key Release Assets